ASBESTOS SURVEY

 Asbestos exposure can have severe health effects, including lung cancer, asbestosis (scarring of the lungs), and mesothelioma.

 The key message is clear: homeowners must choose a reputable company that is asbestos-trained.
-Loft boarding installers who don’t conduct asbestos surveys put those living in the home at risk.
+Loft boarding installers who aren’t training in asbestos management put those living in the home at risk.

 Need an expert opinion?